-Asian American musicians have gained more visibility in the music industry, and are often reduced to their identities rather than being recognized as artists first.
+Asian American musicians have gained more visibility in the music industry, but are often reduced to their identities rather than being recognized as artists first.
 While musicians such as Mitski, Thuy, and Keshi are becoming mainstream, the music industry still struggles to see Asian American musicians as artists first and foremost.

 Representation vs. Stereotypes